Construction Timekeeping Software: Track Hours Without the Headache

 Facial Recognition and Biometric Verification

-Biometric facial verification eliminates buddy punching by requiring workers to take a selfie at each clock-in.
+Biometric facial verification eliminates buddy punching8 by requiring workers to take a selfie at each clock-in.
 No selfie, no punch.
 It's that simple.

 Offline Capabilities

-Construction sites aren't always equipped with reliable internet access.
+Construction sites aren't always equipped with reliable internet access6.
 Remote jobsites, underground work, steel structures that block signal— these are everyday realities, not edge cases.

 Offline capability means the app caches time entries locally on the device and syncs automatically when connectivity returns.
 If your timekeeping platform requires constant internet, it will fail in the field.
 Dead batteries, damaged phones, and spotty cell coverage are the norm on construction sites, not the exception.
 Treat offline capability as a must-have, not a luxury.